-- 87. (1) Where counting, tallying or recounting of votes is interrupted by a riot or violence or any other event, the presiding officer or returning officer shall adjourn the counting, tallying or recounting to the next day or to any other time of the same day and shall immediately inform- - (a) in the case of the presiding officer, the returning officer; or - (b) in the case of the returning officer, the Commission! of that fact. - (2) Where the counting, tallying or recounting of votes is adjourned to the following day under subsection (1), the time; procedure and manner of the subsequent counting, tallying or recounting shall be as on the original occasion.
+- 87. (1) Where counting, tallying or recounting of votes is interrupted by a riot or violence or any other reasonable cause, the presiding officer or returning officer shall adjourn the counting, tallying or recounting to the next day or to any other time of the same day and shall immediately inform- - (a) in the case of the presiding officer, the returning officer; or - (b) in the case of the returning officer, the Commission of that fact. - (2) Where the counting, tallying or recounting of votes is adjourned to the following day under subsection (1), the time, procedure and manner of the subsequent counting, tallying or recounting shall be as on the original occasion. - (3) Where counting is adjourned under this section, the ballot boxes shall be kept in safe custody and the candidates or their agents shall be entitled to be present to keep watch on the boxes until counting resumes.